-When Hali and I traveled Europe 30 years ago we didn’t make it to Ireland.
-Lack of time and invalid Eurail passes detoured us away from the “Full Irish” experience of the Emerald Isle.
+When Hali and I traveled Europe 30 years ago, we didn’t make it to Ireland.
+Lack of time and invalid Eurail passes, derailed our ability to obtain the “Full Irish” experience.

 Pinecrest B&B was a pleasant two day stay with Helen and Liam.
 Just a short walk from town, our big en-suite room was an earned respite from our cozy campsite in Dublin.
 Helen would ask each morning, “Full Irish? ” Hali made the request to hold the puddin’ – shaping her fingers into a hockey-puck shape, to make the point clear; I’d give them another shot.
 Maybe Helen’s specialty might just be a top notch blood sausage??
 Wrong!
 It’s the same everywhere.
 I ate it anyway, making note to follow Hali’s lead next time.
 4 stars.